David Brewster – Writer, Ghostwriter

 In approaching my work, I draw on aspects of:

-- writing/ghostwriting of over a dozen books including three of my own.
+writing/ghostwriting of over 20 books including four of my own.

-- a 28-year career in business management and small business ownership
+a 30-year career in business management and small business ownership

 I guarantee a fresh perspective and a healthy dose of authenticity in the words I produce for you.
 At the same time, I'm happy to share my knowledge and experience of the book publishing process and will work closely with you to ensure that your book project is seen through to the end.